 ("Est" = FCF growth rate estimated by Simply Wall St)

-The total value, or equity value, is then the sum of the present value of the future cash flows, which in this case is US$1.0b.
+The total value, or equity value, is then the sum of the present value of the future cash flows, which in this case is US$1.4b.
 To get the intrinsic value per share, we divide this by the total number of shares outstanding.
-Relative to the current share price of US$57.4, the company appears about fair value at a 12% discount to where the stock price trades currently.
+Relative to the current share price of US$49.1, the company appears quite undervalued at a 44% discount to where the stock price trades currently.
 The assumptions in any calculation have a big impact on the valuation, so it is better to view this as a rough estimate, not precise down to the last cent.

-The calculation above is very dependent on two assumptions.
-The first is the discount rate and the other is the cash flows.
-Part of investing is coming up with your own evaluation of a company's future performance, so try the calculation yourself and check your own assumptions.
+Now the most important inputs to a discounted cash flow are the discount rate, and of course, the actual cash flows.
+If you don't agree with these result, have a go at the calculation yourself and play with the assumptions.
 The DCF also does not consider the possible cyclicality of an industry, or a company's future capital requirements, so it does not give a full picture of a company's potential performance.
 Given that we are looking at ATN International as potential shareholders, the cost of equity is used as the discount rate, rather than the cost of capital (or weighted average cost of capital, WACC) which accounts for debt.
-In this calculation we've used 6.1%, which is based on a levered beta of 0.800.
+In this calculation we've used 7.0%, which is based on a levered beta of 0.800.
 Beta is a measure of a stock's volatility, compared to the market as a whole.
 We get our beta from the industry average beta of globally comparable companies, with an imposed limit between 0.8 and 2.0, which is a reasonable range for a stable business.

-Although the valuation of a company is important, it shouldn’t be the sole piece of analysis you scrutinize for a company.
+Although the valuation of a company is important, it ideally won't be the sole piece of analysis you scrutinize for a company.
 It's not possible to obtain a foolproof valuation with a DCF model.
 Instead the best use for a DCF model is to test certain assumptions and theories to see if they would lead to the company being undervalued or overvalued.
 If a company grows at a different rate, or if its cost of equity or risk free rate changes sharply, the output can look very different.
 Why is the intrinsic value higher than the current share price?
-For ATN International, We've compiled three essential factors you should further examine:
+For ATN International, there are three essential elements you should further examine:

 Future Earnings: How does ATNI's growth rate compare to its peers and the wider market?
 Dig deeper into the analyst consensus number for the upcoming years by interacting with our free analyst growth expectation chart.